Marker Logo

 this page online

-Park and Planning Commission, Department of Park and Planning, Montgomery County, Maryland.
+Maryland-National Capital Park and Planning Commission, Department of Park and Planning, Montgomery County, Maryland.

 Location.
 39° 2.002′ N, 77° 5.038′ W. Marker is near Kensington, Maryland, in Montgomery County.
-Marker can be reached from Beach Drive, 0.3 miles north of Knowles Avenue (Maryland Route 547), on the right when traveling north.
+It can be reached from Beach Drive 0.3 miles north of Knowles Avenue (Maryland Route 547), on the right when traveling north.
 The marker stands on the grounds of Ken-Gar Palisades Park.
 Touch for map.
 Marker is at or near this postal address: 4140 Beach Dr, Kensington MD 20895, United States of America.
 Touch for directions.

 Baltimore and Ohio Railroad Bridge Abutment Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), October 23, 2021
+Photographed by Devry Becker Jones (CC0), October 23, 2021

 2. Baltimore and Ohio Railroad Bridge Abutment Marker

 Credits.
 This page was last revised on October 23, 2021.
 It was originally submitted on October 23, 2021, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 283 times since then and 35 times this year.
+This page has been viewed 733 times since then and 43 times this year.
 Photos: 1, 2. submitted on October 23, 2021, by Devry Becker Jones of Washington, District of Columbia.

 m=184470